Home

 Many people, while they walk, like to chat with another person.
 This is fine, but not while performing this exercise.
 You must be quiet, and focus on the coordination of the breathing, the steps, and the count.
 This way you will find that you can walk much further, and with much less effort, than before.

-*Excerpt from "KI AIKIDO ON MAUI" by Christopher Curtis Sensei.
+*Excerpt with permission from "KI AIKIDO ON MAUI" by Christopher Curtis Sensei.

 Purchase this book and add it to your massage therapist self care program: